A piece of equipment

 Non-economic damages are intended to compensate the plaintiff for losses that are not easily quantified, such as pain and suffering, emotional distress, and loss of enjoyment of life.
 Additional damages may be available to the family and beneficiaries of a loved one who is killed while working for a railroad.

 The amount of damages that a plaintiff can recover will depend on the specific facts and circumstances of their case.
-In most cases, a plaintiff may be able to recover compensatory damages, which are intended to reimburse them for their losses.
-There are no caps or limits in the amount of economic and non-economic damages a railroad employee may recover as long as the damages are supported by the evidence.
+In most cases, a plaintiff may recover compensatory damages intended to reimburse them for their losses.
+There are no caps or limits on the amount of economic and non-economic damages a railroad employee may recover as long as the damages are supported by the evidence.
 This is true even if the state in which you file your FELA case has caps or limits on the amount of damages (usually non-economic) that an injured person can recover in other personal injury claims.

-Additionally, in many instances, an expert witness will be called to the stand who can assess the extent of damage.
-Expert witnesses are particularly important in cases involving wrongful death, as they may be required to demonstrate liability or fault, as well as damages.
+Additionally, in many instances, an expert witness will be called to the stand to assess the extent of the damage.
+Expert witnesses are particularly important in wrongful death cases, as they may be required to demonstrate liability or fault, as well as damages.

 How Can You Recover These Damages in a Texas FELA Case?

-In order to recover damages for economic losses under FELA, an employee must typically show that their injury was caused, in whole or in part, by the negligence of their employer.
-This can be done by showing that the employer failed to provide a safe working environment, or that they failed to take reasonable steps to prevent the employee from being injured.
+To recover damages for economic losses under FELA, an employee must typically show that their injury was caused, in whole or in part, by their employer's negligence.
+This can be done by showing that the employer failed to provide a safe working environment or that they failed to take reasonable steps to prevent the employee from being injured.

-It is important to note that there is a limited amount of time in which an employee can file a lawsuit against their employer under FELA.
+It is important to note that there is a limited time within which an employee can file a lawsuit against their employer under FELA.
 Generally, an employee must file a lawsuit within three years of the date of their injury.

-Additionally, as FELA is a federal law, cases within the state of Texas and throughout the U.S. will have the same substantive rights for filing the lawsuit and recovering damages.
+Additionally, as FELA is a federal law, cases in Texas and throughout the U.S. will have the same substantive rights for filing a lawsuit and recovering damages.
 And, FELA cases can be filed in either state or federal court.

 Providing medical reports and other documentation of your injury and damages can be critical to the success of your claim.
 At Roven Camp, our experienced FELA attorneys can help you gather the necessary evidence to support your claim and maximize the amount of damages that you are able to recover.

-Contact a Houston, Texas Railroad Injury and FELA attorney today
+Contact a Railroad Injury and FELA attorney today

 At Roven Camp, we understand injuries can be difficult both physically and financially.
 That is why we are here to help you fight for the damages that you deserve.
 If you have been injured on the railroad as a result of the negligence of your employer, contact Roven Camp today.

-Our experienced attorneys will be able to answer any questions that you may have and help you file a claim for the compensation that you deserve.
+Our experienced attorneys can answer any questions you may have and help you file a claim for the compensation you deserve.

 Back to Blog